 Ketone bodies can be easily transported from the liver to various tissues of the human body. β-hydroxybutyrate and acetoacetate are important sources of energy for peripheral tissues that include the cardiac muscles, renal cortex, skeletal muscles, etc. Not all cells in the body can utilize ketone bodies.
 Cells should have mitochondria to use up ketone bodies.

 One important role of cholesterol is in lipid transport.
 Lipids are generally packed in lipoproteins for transport in the human body.
 Lipoproteins are molecules that contain triacylglycerol, phospholipid, apolipoproteins, and cholesterol.
 They can be generally classified as very low-density lipoprotein (VLDL), low-density lipoprotein (LDL), and high-density lipoprotein (HDL).
+Due to its oil-based nature, cholesterol does not mix with blood, since blood is water based.
+Lipoproteins have the responsibility of circulating cholesterol around the body.
 The figure below shows the fate of lipoprotein, cholesterol, and bile acids in the body.

 The mevalonate is then converted to isopentyl pyrophosphate (IPP).
 Mevalonate is first phosphorylated twice by mevalonate kinase and phosphomevalonate kinase to produce a mevalonate-phosphate and mevalonate-5-diphosphate, respectively.
 The mevalonate-5-diphosphate then undergoes an ATP-dependent decarboxylation producing IPP.